-However, making your own milk at home is quick, easy, and so much affordable!
-Plus you know exactly what’s going in your milk and get to adjust the level of sweetness.
+Making your own oat milk at home is quick, easy, and affordable.
+You know exactly what's going in your milk and get to adjust the level of sweetness.

-You’ll need the following two ingredients to make your own oat milk at home:
+You'll need the following two ingredients to get started:

-3. Strain the oat milk with a fine sieve, a double layer of cheesecloth, or a nut milk bag.
-The milk will always separate so be sure to give it a swirl.
-If you’d like to add more sweetener, feel free to add a sweetener of your choice (or blend with a couple of dates).
+3. Strain: With a fine sieve, a double layer of cheesecloth, or a nut milk bag, strain the milk.
+Note it will separate so be sure to give it a swirl.
+If you'd like to add more sweetener, feel free to add a sweetener of your choice.

 Store your homemade milk in a glass bottle with a lid.
 To avoid making a mess when pouring the milk into the glass bottle, either use a funnel or pour it back into the blender first.